Your Making Tax Digital for VAT questions answered (even the difficult ones)

 When you have your agent services account set up you’ll be able to send affected clients an invitation to authorise you.
 This process might take a while, especially if you have a lot of clients to seek authorisation from, so make sure you communicate this step well ahead of time.

-Once your client authorises you to submit their returns, your existing working relationship for VAT can continue in the same way, whether your client inputs the data for you to review and file or they give you raw data to input.
+Once your client authorises you to submit their returns, your existing working relationship for VAT can continue in the same way, whether your client inputs the data for you to review and file or give you raw data to input.

 7. Are the deadlines for VAT submissions still the same?